awsdocs/aws-dynamodb-encryption-docs/doc_source/java-using.md

 ```

 **Warning**
-Do not encrypt the value of your primary key attributes\.
-If you do, DynamoDB cannot find the item and you will not be able to recover the item unless you run a full table scan\.
+Do not encrypt the primary key attributes\.
+They must remain in plain text so DynamoDB can find the item without running a full table scan\.

-\[BUGBUG: Is this only the AttributeEncryptor>\] If you specify a primary key in the encryption context and then specify ENCRYPT in the attribute action for either primary key attribute, the DynamoDB Encryption Client will throw an exception\.
+If you specify a primary key in the encryption context and then specify ENCRYPT in the attribute action for either primary key attribute, the DynamoDB Encryption Client will throw an exception\.

-For example, the following Java code creates an `actions` HashMap that encrypts and signs all attributes in the `record` item, except for the partition key and sort key attributes, which are signed, but not encrypted, and the `test` attribute, which is neither signed nor encrypted\.
+For example, the following Java code creates an `actions` HashMap that encrypts and signs all attributes in the `record` item, except for the partition key and sort key attributes, which are signed, but not encrypted, and the `test` attribute, which is not signed or encrypted\.

 ```
 final EnumSet<EncryptionFlags> signOnly = EnumSet.of(EncryptionFlags.SIGN);